|

 us, unfortunately.
 We expect to see even more focused attention to this

 issue and a realization that it needs to be somehow brought under control.
+We expect that the health care and the medical field

 will continue to struggle with quality and cost issues.
 We also expect to see